BeneathTheInk/Temple/README.md

 </alert-anchor>
 ```

-Temple use the new Web Components API to give every view its own custom element.
-This lets you turn your views into reusable modules.
+Temple uses the new Web Components API to give every view its own custom element.
+This allows views to be used as reusable modules.

 ```html
 <!-- resuable view -->